oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

 ## Introduction

 In this lab, you learn how to configure Generative AI Services to create a data model, build an application, generate SQL queries, Generate AI-powered text, and develop a chatbot.
 Ensure you have a secure key for accessing OCI Generative AI, OpenAI or Cohere services.
-You will then use Generative AI to create a data model that includes project statuses, milestones, tasks, to-dos, links, and comments—tools for efficient project management.
+You will then use Generative AI to create a data model that includes events, sessions, speakers, venues and attendees for efficient event management.

-In this lab, you will explore how to use Generative AI Services to build a complete application.
-You will configure the Generative AI services to create a data model, generate SQL queries, produce AI-powered text, and develop a chatbot.
-Before starting, ensure you have a secure key to access OCI Generative AI, or OpenAI, or Cohere services.

-Using Generative AI, you will design a data model tailored for project management, incorporating key elements such as project statuses, milestones, tasks, task to-dos, task links, and comments.
-These components will provide the foundation for building an efficient and interactive project management application.

 Estimated Time: 5 minutes